BenchmarkEmail/RESTful-API-v3/Use Cases and Solutions Sandbox/Find Unsubscribed Contacts When Given List Id.md

 # Use Case 1

-Given a benchmark email account. \
+Given Any free or paid Benchmark Email Account will have a needed API Token. \
 Then I want to see the recipients on a list who are unsubscribed.

 ## Solution